abudesai/timeVAE/README.md

-# timeVAE
+# timeVAE for Synthetic Timeseries data generation
 TimeVAE implementation in keras/tensorflow implementation of timevae:

-TimeVAE is used for synthetic timeseries data generation.
+TimeVAE is used for synthetic time-series data generation.
 See paper:

 https://arxiv.org/abs/2111.08095